wallemang98/exploremhg/README.md

 ### database/migrations
 ---
-/migrations/ contains tables that are ran via console commands to build tables and add on columns.
+/migrations/ contains tables that are ran via console command to build tables and add on columns.
 I have seperate migration files, 'instances', that create a table vs add on a table:
 create_users_table:
 ```php